datastax/burnell/README.md

 # Burnell

-Burnell is a Pulsar proxy.
-It offers the following features.
+Burnell is a proxy in a Pulsar cluster.
+It offers the following features:

-- [x] Generate and validate Pulsar JWT that is compatible with Pulsar Java based Authen and Author
+- [x] Generate Pulsar JWT that is compatible with Pulsar Java based authentication and authorization
 - [x] Authentication and authorization based on Pulsar JWT
 - [x] Proxy the entire set of [Pulsar Admin REST API](https://pulsar.apache.org/admin-rest-api/)
 - [x] Tenant based authorization over Pulsar Admin REST API
 - [x] Expose tenant Prometheus metrics on the brokers
 - [x] Interface to query function logs
+- [x] Provides statistics with pagination
-- [x] Pulsar Beam webhook and topic management REST API
+- [x] Pulsar Beam webhook and topic management REST API that enforces tenant based authorization
 - [x] Tenants and tenant's namespace usage metering, total bytes and message in and out
 - [x] Initializer mode to configure Pulsar Kubernete cluster TLS keys and JWT
-- [x] Healer mode to repair Pulsar Kubernete cluster TLS keys and JWT
+- [x] Repair Pulsar Kubernete cluster TLS keys and JWT
-- [ ] Proxy Pulsar TCP protocol
+- [x] It provides Pulsar websocket proxy that sets token in the http paramter to http header
 ## Process running mode
 ```
+burnell -mode proxy
 burnell -mode init
 burnell -mode healer
-burnell -mode proxy
 ```
 The default process mode is `proxy`

 ## Rest API

-### Generate user token
+### Generate JWT token
-A super user role's JWT must be specified in the `Authorization` header as `Bearer` token in the `GET` method with this route
+To generate a JWT token, a super user role's JWT must be specified in the `Authorization` header as `Bearer` token in the `GET` method with this route.

 ```
 /subject/{user-subject}
 ```
-Allowed characters for user subject are alphanumeric and hyphen.
+Permitted characters for user subject are alphanumeric and hyphen.

 Token signing method and expiry duration can be passed as query parameters.
 The default settings are RS256 and no expiry.
 ```